 After establishing connection,

 followed by a CRLF pair.
 The rule tag acts as a service name.
 The

 remote party replies with a single character indicating positive

-by an optional message of explanation, terminated with a CRLF.
+by a message of explanation, and terminated with a CRLF.

 If positive acknowledgment is received,